olympusone/sequelize_paper_trail/README.md

 ## Disable logging for a single call

-To not log a specific change to a revisioned object, just pass a `noPaperTrail` with a truthy (true, 1, ' ') value.
+To not log a specific change to a versioned object, just pass a `noPaperTrail` with a truthy (true, 1, ' ') value.

 ```javascript
 const instance = await Model.findOne();